RPGMOAssistant/RMA/README.md

 # RPG MO Assistant - Automation tool

+A chrome extension that lets you automate the boring grind in the game.

 ## Warning

 This is a project I've worked on for fun and it should only be used for learning purpose.